Trains in Cambodia: Everything You Need To Know!

 The train stops at the major stations for about 10 minutes.
 You can buy snacks and drinks from the vendors outside.
 It’s allowed to eat inside the train, though, of course, don’t be a piglet about it.

-The trains are always late.
-There is always a reason to be late.
 We arrived in Kampot 30 minutes late and on the return arrived in Phnom Penh 25 minutes late.
-Trains in Cambodia are always late.

 Phnom Penh to Battambang by train

-The train to Battambang leaves Phnom Penh at 6:40 AM.
+The train from Phnom Penh to Battambang leaves at 6:40 AM and arrives at 13:00.
 It costs 8 USD.

 The train has 2 carriages and is NOT air-conditioned.
 The windows can be opened and the breeze is enough to make the journey pleasant.
-There are fans attached to the ceiling that don’t work.
+Fans are attached to the ceiling but don’t work.

 This train is also quite wonky but the 100+ pages I managed to read are a testament that it’s not too bumpy to read.